rsanchezmo/jaxer/README.md

 The available information is:
 - Low/High price
-- Close price -> Open price will not be used as it is the same as the previous close price, so information is redundant.
+- Close price -> Open price will not be used as it is the same as the previous close price.
+We want to avoid redundant information.
 - Volume
 - Adjusted close price